marctrem/usbarmory-wiki-fork/Errata-(Mk-II).md

 The patch is included in kernels >= 5.3,

-Errata: glitch on CPU frequency changes (solved)
+Errata: glitch on CPU frequency changes (resolved)
 ------------------------------------------------

 When the Linux CPU governor is set `ondemand`, and on high CPU loads, the system is highly unstable on a relevant percentage of pre-production boards (~40%).

-The instability is solved by forcing the CPU governor to `performance`.
+The instability is resolved by forcing the CPU governor to `performance`.

 The issue appears similar to what reported at the following URL, which also includes a utility which reliably triggers the issue: